Kahlil Gibran: The Madman, the Pen League, and The Prophet

 Gibran acted as a secretary of the Syrian–Mount Lebanon Relief Committee, which was formed in June 1916.
 The same year, Gibran met Lebanese author Mikhail Naimy after Naimy had moved from the University of Washington to New York.
-Naimy, whom Gibran would nickname "Mischa," had previously made a review of Broken Wings in his article "The Dawn of Hope After the Night of Despair", published in Al-Funoon, and he would become "a close friend and confidant, and later one of Gibran's biographers."
+Naimy, whom Gibran would nickname "Mischa", had previously made a review of Broken Wings in his article "The Dawn of Hope After the Night of Despair", published in Al-Funoon, and he would become "a close friend and confidant, and later one of Gibran's biographers."
 In 1917, an exhibition of forty wash drawings was held at Knoedler in New York from January 29 to February 19 and another of thirty such drawings at Doll & Richards, Boston, April 16–28.

 While most of Gibran's early writings had been in Arabic, most of his work published after 1918 was in English.
 Such was The Madman, Gibran's first book published by Alfred A. Knopf in 1918.
 The Processions (in Arabic) and Twenty Drawings were published the following year.
 In 1920, Gibran re-created the Arabic-language New York Pen League with Arida and Haddad (its original founders), Rihani, Naimy, and other Mahjari writers such as Elia Abu Madi.
 The same year, The Tempests was published in Arabic in Cairo, and The Forerunner in New York.

 In a letter of 1921 to Naimy, Gibran reported that doctors had told him to "give up all kinds of work and exertion for six months, and do nothing but eat, drink and rest"; in 1922, Gibran was ordered to "stay away from cities and city life" and had rented a cottage near the sea, planning to move there with Marianna and to remain until "this heart [regained] its orderly course"; this three-month summer in Scituate, he later told Haskell, was a refreshing time, during which he wrote some of "the best Arabic poems" he had ever written.

 In 1923, The New and the Marvelous was published in Arabic in Cairo, whereas The Prophet was published in New York.
 The Prophet sold well despite a cool critical reception.
-At a reading of The Prophet organized by rector William Norman Guthrie in St. Mark's Church in-the-Bowery, Gibran met poetess Barbara Young, who would occasionally work as his secretary from 1925 until Gibran's death; Young did this work without remuneration.
+At a reading of The Prophet organized by rector William Norman Guthrie in St. Mark's Church in-the-Bowery, Gibran met poet Barbara Young, who would occasionally work as his secretary from 1925 until Gibran's death; Young did this work without remuneration.
 In 1924, Gibran told Haskell that he had been contracted to write ten pieces for Al-Hilal in Cairo.
 In 1925, Gibran participated in the founding of the periodical The New East.